Cairn Terrier Health Issues

 Cairn Terriers are predisposed to several health conditions including luxating patella, cataracts, liver shunts.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 13-14 lbs and lifespan of 13-15 yrs, the Cairn Terrier requires thoughtful care tailored to their specific breed characteristics.
+13-14 lbs adult size, 13-15 yrs life expectancy — and the Cairn Terrier has a health and temperament footprint that is worth reading on its own terms.
 Living with a Cairn Terrier means adapting to a moderate-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.

 Genetic Screening